andytudhope/conditional-token-docs/source/conditional-tokens/contract.md

 Similarly, `$:(LO)` is `0xfdad82d898904026ae6c01a5800c0a8ee9ada7e7862f9bb6428b6f81e06f53bb`, and `$:(A|B)&(LO)` has an postionId of `0xcc77e750b61d29e158aa3193faa3673b2686ba9f6a16f51b5cdbea2a4f694be0`.

-The important point to grasp here is that DollaCoin may be staked in the contract as collateral in order to take a position in either of our two examples, or indeed, both.
+The important point to grasp here is that DAI may be staked in the contract as collateral in order to take a position in either of our two examples, or indeed, both.
 In other words, there are _shallow_ positions like `$:(LO)`, or _deep_ positions like `$:(A|B)&(LO)`.
 Stake in shallow positions can only be obtained through locking collateral directly in the contract; stake in deeper positions may be accessed by burning stake in shallower positions.
-The resulting nested and interconnected positions are what we are talking about when we say that every one of the millions of future tokens ought to have a market associated with it that can genuinely survive due to its access to a global liquidity pool.

 It's easiest to see this at work if we draw out the same graph as earlier, hopefully now with greater understanding:

 ![DAG](../img/all-positions-from-two-conditions.png)

+The resulting nested and interconnected positions are what we are talking about when we say that every one of the millions of future tokens ought to have a market associated with it that can genuinely survive due to its access to a global liquidity pool.